What you'll learn in the Mechanical Engineering program

 • Research opportunities with faculty

-• Skills to succeed in manufacturing industry, using mechanical engineering principles and practices
+• Skills to succeed in the manufacturing industry, using mechanical engineering principles and practices

 • Senior design project working with employers